plabayo/tower-async/README.md

 and makes use of `async traits` to simplify things and make it more easier to integrate async functions into middleware.

+This fork is made entirely with the needs of the author in mind, and thus might not yet contain all features you might need.

+Come join us at discord at <https://discord.com/channels/1114459060050333696/1123537825929900113>
+or tag `@glendc` at Tokio's Tower discord instead.

 Where suitable we'll keep in sync (manually) with Tower and if the opportunity arises we'll contribute back "upstream" as well.
+Given however how big the diversange we aren't sure how likely that is.

 ## Supported Rust Versions